wyankai/IDAssigment2/README.md

 ### Acknowledgements

-- I received inspiration for this project from Dev Ed's To-do List Beginner Project.
+- I received inspiration for this project from Dev Ed's To-do List Beginner Project Video.
 - I received inspiration for this project from the idea of Dailies from Habitica.
+- I received inspiration for this project from Deepak Kumar's JavaScript Fetch API - Quote Generator Video.